ljstaib/news-analyzer/README.md

 - For extracted text, store the data in files.
 No database yet.
 This will be phase 3. (?)
 - Due Date 2/28/2021.
 It is strict this time because we want to use the database concept and implement other modules.

-First Deliverable:  Due Date:  3/1/2021
+- First Deliverable:  Due Date: **3/1/2021**
   - Setup mysql or MongoDB
   - Create your database (Tables in case of mysql or containers in case of MongoDB)
   - Define your data storage strategy
-Second Deliverable:  Due Date 3/7/2021
+- Second Deliverable:  Due Date: **3/7/2021**
   - Extract Text from PDF files
   - Store Data in Database
   - Dates this time are strict because we want to use the database concept and implement other modules.

 --------------------------------------------------------------------------------------------------------------------------------